ddnexus/pagy/docs/extras/calendar.md

 #### ActiveRecord managed storage

 If you use `ActiveRecord` the `collection` is going to be an `ActiveRecord::Relation` object.
-You can chain it to whatever other scope you need in order to get the starting and ending local `Time` objects array to return.
+You can use it to return the starting and ending local `Time` objects array.
 Here are a few examples with the `created_at` field (but you can pull the time from anywhere):

 ```ruby
 # Simpler version (2 queries)